gkjohnson/three-gpu-pathtracer/src/webgpu/API.md

 ## WebGPUPathTracer

 Progressive path tracer running on WebGPU.
-Call `setScene` once, then `renderSample` every frame to accumulate samples into the canvas.
+Call [WebGPUPathTracer#setScene](WebGPUPathTracer#setScene) once, then [WebGPUPathTracer#renderSample](WebGPUPathTracer#renderSample) every frame to accumulate samples into the canvas.

 The scene is captured when `setScene` is called, so changes to geometry, materials, lights, or the environment afterward require the matching `update*` function.
 Any change that invalidates